Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      - Application Programming Interface.
      -

+   * - Archive
+     - Non-current collections of journals, books, articles, or other publications that are preserved because of their continuing value and which are frequently made available by publishers as separate acquisitions.
+     - Oxford Journals Archive

    * - Article
      - An item of original written work published in a journal, other serial publication, or in a book.
 An article is complete, but usually cites other relevant published works in its list of references, if it has one.

        A COUNTER Data_Type.

+       A COUNTER Section_Type for Title Reports.
      -

    * - Article header